HM33-Alt/shape-cast/README.md

 - Code Organization: Utilized the assistant to seek guidance on how to organize codebase (especially script.js)

 ### How I Used Other AWS Services
-- I used AWS Amplify to deploy the game as a web application: https://main.d1tlgag3vgp7ls.amplifyapp.com/
+- I used AWS Amplify to deploy the game as a web application

 ## Features
 - Real-time score tracking and countdown